-Pensions feel complicated, and longwinded, and chock full of jargon, so here’s a few facts and tips to help unscramble some of the more difficult bits and get you on your way to thinking, planning, doing!
+They may feel complicated, longwinded, and chock full of jargon though, so here are a few facts and tips to help unscramble some of the more difficult bits and get you on your way to thinking, planning, doing!

 Why is a pension important?

 A pension is your safety net.
 It’s the way that you will feed and keep yourself when you are no longer are able to work.
 Without it you might find yourself in a vulnerable position.

 Some people claim that their property will be their pension pot but you need to be careful about this; property is not always guaranteed to keep its value, and although it’s great to own your own house it doesn’t translate to money that you can spend on groceries every week.

 How do I know if I have a pension?

 Everyone who works in the UK and pays, or been credited with, UK National Insurance contributions is entitled to the State pension (which is part of the ‘NI’ payment on your paycheque).
 In addition, by 2018, there will be automatic enrolment by every employer for all employees into the workplace pension.

 Advice on this varies.
 You need to strike a balance between the ideal, and what is actually possible.
 Ideally you should save as much as you can afford to.
 The very loose advice on this is; ‘take the age that you started your pension, then halve it’.
 That’s the percentage you should pay.
 (Bear in mind this should also include your employers contribution.)